 Once it has connected successfully, your connection settings will be saved.
 In case of error, follow the instructions on-screen and try again.

 After setting the global configurations appropriately, you will need to enable the notifications in TeamCity.
 To do this, go to My Settings & Tools, that can be accessed through clicking your TeamCity username (top right).
-Once there, in the General tab, inside the Watched Builds and Notifications box, find the Spira Notifier for TeamCity section, and click in Edit:
+Once there, click on the Notification Rules section, find the Spira Notifier for TeamCity section, and click its hyperlink:

 Once in the page, click in Add new Rule.
 Then, inside the Send notification when section, select the events you want TeamCity notify SpiraTeam:

 After selecting your preferences, click in the Save button.

 Now that you have setup the Global SpiraTeam and Notifications settings in TeamCity, next you need to associate each of your TeamCity Projects with their corresponding SpiraTeam Project and Release/Iteration.
 To do this, click on the name of a project and then click on the "Spira Project Configuration" tab for that Project:

 In this page you can check the URL of the SpiraTeam Server.
 If it is wrong, you can change it in the Spira Global Settings menu.
 It is also possible to check the Project ID associated with the project in TeamCity.
 This information can be useful for debugging/checking reasons.

 To associate a TeamCity Project with a SpiraTeam Project, enter the following values: